Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates: Weak Bakry- Emery curvature condition

 \begin{remark} Suppose $(X,d,\mu)$ is Ahlfors $d_H$-regular and the heat kernel satisfies the sub-Gaussian upper bound in~\eqref{eq:subGauss-upper}.
 Then validity of the weak Bakry-\'Emery curvature condition~\eqref{WBECD} implies the sub-Gaussian {\bfseries lower bound} for the heat kernel in~\eqref{eq:subGauss-upper} for every $t>0$, $\mu$-a.e. $x,y \in X$.
 This is established using the proof of~\cite[Theorem 3.1]{Coulhon03}, for which one needs to know that $p_t(x,y)\ge ct^{-d_H/d_W}$ on $d(x,y)<at^{1/d_W}$ for some $a>0$.
-The validity of the latter is obtained as follows: Ahlfors $d_H$-regularity and the heat kernel upper bound imply that for any $t>0$ and $\mu$-a.e. $x\in M$, we have $p_t(x,x)\ge ct^{-d_H/d_W}$, but then the weak Bakry-\'Emery condition gives~\eqref{eqn:wBEimpliesptHolder} from which we obtain a suitable $a>0$ via the computation:
+In order to validate the latter, we first note that the Ahlfors $d_H$-regularity and heat kernel upper bound imply that for any $t>0$ and $\mu$-a.e. $x\in M$, we have $p_t(x,x)\ge ct^{-d_H/d_W}$.
+Indeed, this can be obtained by applying the conservativeness property of the heat semigroup and Jensen's inequality.
+Furthermore, the weak Bakry-\'Emery condition gives~\eqref{eqn:wBEimpliesptHolder} from which we obtain a suitable $a>0$ via the computation:

 \end{remark}